Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Approximating in an atomic quantum simulator

+We give several intuitive arguments for why coupling the two chains as in $H_{\rm parent}(\lambda)$ gives the TFD, which could be beneficial to readers from different audiences.
+All of these arguments argue that after tracing out the degrees of freedom in one chain, say the qubits $n+1 \leq i \leq 2n$, the reduced state $\rho_1$ is a thermal state of $H$, which is consistent with having a TFD.

+Our first intuitive argument is as follows.
+Due to the coupling $\lambda$ between the chains, there is entanglement between the chains, and therefore each chain has a nonzero entanglement entropy.
+This entanglement entropy, at an intuitive level, makes each chain look like a thermal chain whose temperature is determined by $\lambda$.
+ETH is sufficient, but not strictly necessary, for this intuition to hold.
+In systems that satisfy ETH, a subsystem (i.e. one chain in our case) looks thermal.

+Our second argument uses the language of modular Hamiltonians.The modular Hamiltonian of a subsystem is the Hamiltonian for which the subsystem is a thermal state, i.e. the reduced density matrix of the subsystem is $\rho = \exp(-H_{\rm modular})$.
+Several works~\cite{lauchli2012entanglement, peschel2011relation, kokail2021quantum, pourjafarabadi2021entanglement} have shown that $H_{\rm modular}$ of one chain in the many-body ground state on two coupled chains is proportional to the parent Hamiltonian restricted to that chain, i.e. $H_1$ or $H_2$ in this case.
+The observation that $H_{\rm modular} \propto H_1,H_2$ remarkably appears to hold for a wide variety of lattice models, and was originally motivated by the Bisognano Wichmann theorem or conformal field theory (CFT)~\cite{bisognano1975duality, bisognano1976duality, cardy2016entanglement, qi2012general}.

+Our third argument relies on CFT.
+In~\cite{qi2012general}, the authors considered two CFTs described by Hamiltonians $H_{1/2}$ and coupled by an interaction $\lambda H_{12}$, similar to our case, and showed that the reduced state is $\rho_1 \propto e^{-H_1/k_BT}$.
+They showed that the effective temperature $T$ is proportional to the energy gap $\Delta$, and that $\Delta \propto \lambda$.
+For comparison, this is consistent with the construction of the TFD in \cite{maldacena2018eternal}.
+We expect the low-energy properties of our model to be well described by a CFT, and therefore the reduced states $\rho_1$ and $\rho_2$ to be thermal states of $H$, which is consistent with having a TFD.

-Our model provides a similar relationship, since we expect the low-energy properties of $H$, in the thermodynamic limit, to be well described by a CFT.
-Figure~\ref{fig2}(c) plots the gap $\Delta$ versus $\lambda$, and demonstrates that the approximate relation $\Delta \propto \lambda$ also holds in this case.
+Figure~\ref{fig2}(c) provides evidence for the CFT explanation above, by plotting the gap $\Delta$ versus $\lambda$ and demonstrating that the approximate relation $\Delta \propto \lambda$ also holds in this case.
 Note that the fidelity decreases in the region where we observe a deviation from the linear scaling $\Delta \propto \lambda$.
 For comparison, we also plot $T_0$ versus $\Delta$ in Figure~\ref{fig2}(d), and find that $T_0\propto\Delta$ for large $\Delta$, but it deviates from this linear scaling for $\Delta \lesssim 10J$.